Hyundai IONIQ Hybrid Breaking Hybrid Stereotypes.

 IONIQ's engineers did not only focus on making the powertrain as efficient as possible, they set out to create a car that excelled in design, comfort and convenience of infotainment.
 Applying the latest technologies and engineering techniques to these areas enhances the IONIQ's appeal and elevates its status against competitors.

-IONIQ’s sleek, coupe-like silhouette and its simple, carefully wrought contours assist the efficient management of airflow around the exterior.
-Additional applications like front wheel air curtains, an external active air flap, a rear spoiler and diffuser, side sill moldings, floor undercover and a closed wheel design all contribute to the car’s efficiency in its goal to offer the world’s best hybrid fuel efficiency.
+IONIQ's sleek, coupe-like silhouette and its simple, carefully wrought contours assist the efficient management of airflow around the exterior.
+Additional applications like front wheel air curtains, an external active air flap, a rear spoiler and diffuser, side sill mouldings, floor undercover and a closed wheel design all contribute to the car's efficiency in its goal to offer the world's best hybrid fuel efficiency.

 Comfort and convenience

-To provide a pleasant, comfortable and refreshing climate in the car without using unnecessary amounts of energy, IONIQ’s climate control can be switched to an efficient operation mode.
-Due to a maximum utilization of the inside air when air-conditioning or heating, ventilation losses can be minimized and the overall efficiency of the system increases.
-Also, the dual-zone climate control can be set to ‘driver only’ mode, reducing the load of the air-conditioning and heating to work more efficiently.
+To provide a pleasant, comfortable and refreshing climate in the car without using unnecessary amounts of energy, IONIQ's climate control can be switched to an efficient operation mode.
+Due to a maximum utilisation of the inside air when air-conditioning or heating, ventilation losses can be minimised and the overall efficiency of the system increases.
+Also, the dual-zone climate control can be set to ‘driver only' mode, reducing the load of the air-conditioning and heating to work more efficiently.

 Another Hyundai-first and a key characteristic of the IONIQ is its innovative use of recycled materials or eco-friendly materials.
 For example, the interior door covers are made from recycled plastic combined with powdered wood and volcanic stone.
 While providing the same quality appearance and noise damping performance, the weight is reduced by 20% compared to conventional cladding material.

 The softer, more natural feel is achieved alongside less reliance on oil-based products.
 The eco-consciousness extends to other areas of the car too.
 Raw materials extracted from sugar cane are partly applied on the headlining and carpet helping to improve quality of air inside the car and the recyclability of vehicle parts at end of life.
-Eco-friendly paint with ingredients extracted from soybean oil are used to achieve lustrous metallic colors on some of the components.
+Eco-friendly paint with ingredients extracted from soybean oil are used to achieve lustrous metallic colours on some of the components.

 The ECO-DAS (Eco-Driving Assistant System) set-up makes best use of several unique technologies in order to make the IONIQ as efficient as possible.
 ECO-DAS assesses the driving route set in the satellite navigation system and current traffic levels.
 The system enables the most efficient battery charging or extra motor assistance as required by the predicted road conditions.